redhat-openstack/website/source/index.html.md

 <div class="block-highlight">
 <div class="row">
 <div class="span7 offset4 pad-sides begin-content pull-m">
+## Come see us at the OpenStack Summit

+Come see us at Booth H4 at the [OpenStack Summit](http://openstack.org/summit) next week in Vancouver

 ## Get Involved

 There are many ways to [get involved](get involved) with the RDO community once you [ get started](quickstart).
 The simplest way is to [head over to the ask.openstack.org forum](http://ask.openstack.org) and help answer questions.